Allergies

 Hive Talkin' - Dogs Get The Itch Too

 It's startling for many pet owners to learn that their furry friends also are susceptible to allergies, including hives (urticaria).
-Contact with plants, insect stings or certain types of food can cause a dog to break out in hives.
+Contact with plants, insect stings, or certain types of food can cause a dog to break out in hives.
 While usually not serious and rarely lasting for more than a few days, these welts are extremely itchy, and many dogs will scratch themselves raw during an outbreak.
 In conjunction with this problem, many dogs also develop swelling of the face, a condition known as angiodema.
 The good news is that hives aren't very common in animals.
 Those that are affected, however, tend to have them constantly, and it can become a challenge to identify the cause.
 Complicating the problem is that an animal may suddenly develop an allergy to something that it has been around its entire life without prior problems. [...]

 Allergies Run Rampant in the Canine World

 Many dogs experience skin conditions throughout their lifetime, and the bulk of these are caused by allergies.
-Canines react to many of the same allergens as humans, specifically flea bites, dust and dust mites, trees, grasses, weed pollens, milk and dairy products, foods and food additives (usually meats, grains and chemical preservatives), rubber and plastic materials, and fabrics like nylon and wool.
+Canines react to many of the same allergens as humans, specifically flea bites, dust and dust mites, trees, grasses, weed pollens, milk and dairy products, foods and food additives (usually meats, grains, and chemical preservatives), rubber and plastic materials, and fabrics like nylon and wool.
 Exposure to an allergen causes the affected dog's immune response to kick into gear, in an attempt to protect the dog.
 It does this by producing a protein known as IgE, which in turn attaches itself to "mast cells," which are disease-fighting white blood cells located in the animal's skin.
-This process also releases chemicals like histamine, which create many of the irritating symptoms of allergy, including a runny nose. [...]
+This process also releases chemicals like histamine, which create many of the irritating symptoms of an allergy, including a runny nose. [...]

 Flea Bite Dermatitis: A Very Pesky Problem